While Boston gets pretty chilly in the wintertime, and often quite snowy, there’s still plenty of fun to be had both indoors and out.

 Getting in: Admission to The Nutcracker is separately ticketed and not included on the Go Boston pass.
 Be sure to purchase tickets in advance, as they can sell out rather quickly.

 Holidays at Plimoth Plantation

 Where: Plimoth Plantation

-When: December; various dates in 2018, check online calendar for more info.
+When: December; various dates in 2019, check the online calendar for more info.